 WASHINGTON (AP) -- Interest rates on short-term Treasury bills were unchanged in Monday's auction.

-The Treasury Department auctioned $30 billion in three-month bills at a discount rate of 0.095 percent, the same as last week.
-Another $27 billion in six-month bills was auctioned at a discount rate of 0.150 percent, also the same as last week.
+The Treasury Department auctioned $30 billion in three-month bills at a discount rate of 0.045 percent, unchanged from last week.
+Another $25 billion in six-month bills was auctioned at a discount rate of 0.080 percent, also unchanged from last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, rose to 0.19 percent last week from 0.18 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was unchanged at 0.14 percent last week, the same as the previous week.